uoftblueprint/centre-for-dreams/README.md

 #### Testing with Clerk Test Email

 To test signing in with a one-time passcode for the expo project, manually create a user on the Clerk Dashboard with the same email as `CLERK_TEST_EMAIL` in `.env.example`.
 This email, along with `CLERK_TEST_CODE`, will allow users to log into the application during development mode without having to receive a one-time passcode.
+For more information, see [Testing with Clerk](https://clerk.com/docs/testing/test-emails-and-phones)

 ### Database Setup